Richardaeld/cola-vending-machine/README.md

 + Stripe was chosen as a payment API and its integration process was not finished.
 + An additional route needs to be created for restocking the vending machine:
     + Currently beacuse of the nature of a PATCH request a stocker can over fill the vending machine.
-    + By creating an additional route an additional layer of logic can be added to check a cola's max_amount and ensure it cannot be overfilled.
+    + By creating an additional route with a extra layer of logic it is possible to check a cola's max_amount and ensure it cannot be overfilled.**Scalability** (Not implemented)
+        + This project was not implemented because a bug in insomnia's newest version slowed down development and took some time to run down.
-    + This route could use a comparison operator to and similar setup to the **Update user to admin**.
-This Route would have a fixed position to amount and use comparison operators to prevent it from over being greater than max_amount.
+    + This route would use a similar setup to the **Update user to admin**.
+This Route would have a patch position ("amount": <num>) and use comparison operators to prevent it from updated to a number larger than max_amount.

 ### React
 #### Purchase and Download Flow